BreckEmert/BreckEmert.github.io/_posts/2025-06-02-Ilya's-Superhuman-Inference-Claim.markdown

 ---

 By 2023, the landscape had shifted dramatically.
 GPT-3 and GPT-4 continued along their scaling power-law trajectories, hitting benchmarks shown below.
-Concurrently, a modern report on scaling laws, Physics of Language Models[^5], covers that information "memorized" by the model is fully extractable, though not manipulable in all ways.
+Concurrently, a modern report on scaling laws, Physics of Language Models[^5], covers that information "memorized" by the model is fully extractable and manipulable, though not in all ways.
 This switched us from statistical memorization to semantic generalization.
-The benchmarks show clearly what Ilya claimed in 2019, where he said many times in the presentation about how important scaling was, and that more needed to be done.
+ChatGPT's benchmarks show clearly what Ilya claimed in 2019, where he said many times in the presentation about how important scaling was, and that more needed to be done.

-But do the results, specifically the Physics of Language Models results, show that next-token prediction inherently involves deeper world understanding?
-They definitely show that the information models learn is beyond memorization - even if restrictions show it's not 100% generalized, it doesn't meet the

 <table>
   <thead>